scientificRat/easy_py_server/README.md

 ### Parameter Injection

-Parameters such as a, b and request shown above can be automatically injected when your service is called.
+Parameters such as `a`, `b` and `request` shown above can be automatically injected to your service function when it is requested.
-They will be parsed from your http request with the same names as your variables.
-For instance, you can access `demo` function shown above by visiting the following url:
+These parameters will be parsed from the HTTP request depending on the names of your variables.
+For instance, you can access `demo` function (shown above) and inject parameters `a` and `b`  by visiting the URL:
 ```text
 http://<your-server-address>:<port>/api?a=1&b=12
 ```
-The value of a, i.e. 1 and the value of b will be passed to your service function when this url is visited.
+The value of parameter `a` will be parsed as 1 and as 12 for `b`.

-#### Specify Types
+#### Specifying Types
 The parameters will be interpreted as `string` object by default.
-You can change this behavior by specify the type and then these parameters will be automatically converted to your desired types.
+You can change this behavior by specifying explict types to make them automatically converted to your desired types.
 ```python
 # post multipart file
 @httpd.post("/multipart")